 Abstract

-Purpose - The paper examines pecking order theory (POT) impact on small- and medium-sized enterprises’ (SMEs) financing in the UK.
+The paper aims to examine pecking order theory (POT) impact on the financing of small- and medium-sized enterprises (SMEs) in the UK.

-Design/methodology/approach - The paper adopts a qualitative method based on semi-structured interviews of forty-five (45) owners/managers to examine the POT impact on SMEs’ financing in the UK.
+The paper adopts a qualitative method based on semi-structured interviews of 45 owners/managers to examine the POT impact on SMEs’ financing in the UK.

-Research findings - 11% of owners rely on debt/equity primarily as their source of finance before internally generated funds.
+A total of 11% of owners rely on debt/equity primarily as their source of finance before internally generated funds.
 This suggests that the alternative POT approach is adopted in the financing of business activities.
-This manifests in three ways: first, because there is a tax shield on the interest paid on debt; second, because the internal source of finance is not enough to cater for capital investment; and third, because an expert may be required in the businesses, in terms of venture capitalists, to help support growth and expansion.
+This manifests in three ways: first because there is a tax shield on the interest paid on debt; second, because the internal source of finance is not enough to cater for capital investment; and third, because an expert may be required in the businesses, in terms of venture capitalists, to help support growth and expansion.
 The study assesses that 89% of owners/managers will use POT in their financing judgements.

-Originality/value - The last study conducted on POT within the context of the UK was in 2011 by Zata-Poutziouris.
-This study is timely in adding to the study of SME financing using the POT approach within the context of the UK and to modestly contribute to the knowledge based on SME financing.
+The last study conducted on POT within the context of the UK was in 2011 by Zata-Poutziouris.
+This study is timely in adding to the study of SME financing using the POT approach within the context of the UK and modestly contributes to the knowledge based on SME financing.

 More Information